 Discount tickets for groups are available for both subscription and non-subscription concerts (excluding non-Symphony events) for as few as 10 individuals in some cases.
 For further information, please call 619.615.3941.

-Jacobs Masterworks, Special Concerts and Chamber Series and concerts: Only children ages five years and up will be allowed into the concert hall.
+Jacobs Masterworks, Classical Special concerts and Chamber Series concerts: Only children ages five years and up will be allowed into the concert hall.
 These children must have a ticket and be able to sit in an un-accompanied seat.
-City Lights, Jazz @ The Jacobs and Fox Theater Film Series Concerts: Only children ages two and up will be allowed into the concert hall; they must have a ticket and be able to sit in a seat.
+Broadway @ The Jacobs, Jazz @ The Jacobs and Fox Theater Film Series Concerts: Only children ages two and up will be allowed into the concert hall; they must have a ticket and be able to sit in a seat.
 Family Concerts: Families will be happy to know that children and babies two years old and younger who are accompanied by a parent will be allowed into the concert hall for free.
 They must be held by an adult and may not occupy a seat.
 (Children ages three years and older must have a ticket and be able to sit in a seat.)